 top of page

-Why am I in Chronic Pain?
+Why Am I In Chronic Pain?

 I remember standing in front of a fibromyalgia support group in 2017.
 I’d been invited to talk about how I worked with chronic pain.
 Some of what I talked about that day, I'll share with you today, together with some updated information.

-“Learn to live with Pain"
+“Learn to live with Pain - Not what you want?"

 Client story of dealing with fibromyalgia - CLICK HERE

-My Clinical Research into Chronic Musculoskeletal Pain
+Clinical Research into Chronic Musculoskeletal Pain

-I completed my clinical research thesis in 2005 that demonstrated I could do exactly what Prof Moseley was suggesting.
-16% of the participants had no more pain, regardless of the duration or severity of the chronic pain.
-40% were able to return to living their normal lives with little or no interference due to chronic pain.
+• 40% were able to return to living their normal lives with little or no interference due to chronic pain.

-Aah, but that's the good news above but the treatment didn't work for some.
+The clinical treatment didn't work for some.
 These people achieved nothing by being part of the research.

-• One person came once, I didn't see them again so no change in their chronic pain.
+• One person came once, I didn't see them again, so no change in their chronic pain.

 • Three participants made no change because they were unable to make any changes.

-• They either disagreed, didn't like my ideas some said well I've done that and it didn't work.
+• They either disagreed, didn't like my ideas, some said well I've done that and it didn't work.

 • So effectively they didn't try the homework that I was suggesting.
 Therefore there was no change in their chronic pain.